sisso/rust-space/rust/readme.md

 # Forum

+## FFI and Events

+FFI need to notify any changes to the controller.

+It should notify only relevant information.
+We can implement on demand from GUI requirements.

+FFI information need to transfer very dry, no complex.

+We want to move all FFI related stuff to a new module.
+This new module will have a system (how to create system into other modules???) that will convert the events change into raw FFI data.

+All changes will generate Event.

+### Solution A: Attach a event to the entity

+FFISystem will process all Event and populate FFI messages queue.

+How to support multiple events for same entity?
+- you can't, so this solution does not works

+### Solution B: Create new entity to hold the vent

+Alternative we can create a new entity per event message.
+Use LazyUpdate to insert events in parallel.
+Entity creatino overhead can be reduced by holding list.

+Looks very ECS way of doing it.

+Manage component registering using LazyUpdate is error prone

+### Solution C:

+Use a single Event resource with multiple producer single reader.

 ## ActionPpogress

 Action progress is a simple way to standardize delays.
 Instead always have to get the current